🗃️Bibliography

 https://www.iso.org/fr/standard/29352.htmlarrow-up-right

-The ISO 17029 : 2019 standard contains the general principles and requirements related to the competence, consistent operation and impartiality of bodies performing validation/verification as conformity assessment activities.
+The ISO 17029:2019 standard contains the general principles and requirements related to the competence, consistent operation and impartiality of bodies carrying out validation/verification as conformity assessment activities.

 chevron-rightISO 14065 : 2020hashtag